LBHackney-IT/documents-api/README.md

 ### Development

-In order to run the API locally, you will first need access to the environment variables stored in 1Password.
-Please contact another developer on the Document Evidence Service Team to gain access.
+In order to run the API locally, you will first need to copy the environment variables in the [.env.example](.env.example) file and save them to a new file called `.env` in the root of the project (same place as `.env.example`).

-Once you have the environment variables, navigate via the terminal to the root of documents-api and run `touch .env`.
-This will create an `.env` file where you can store the environment variables (following the pattern example in `.env.example`).
 This file should not be tracked by git, as it has been added to the `.gitignore`, so please do check that this is the case.

 To get the local database running, you will also need to clone the [evidence-api repo](https://github.com/LBHackney-IT/evidence-api) and follow the instructions in the `README.md`.
 Once the evidence-api repo is cloned, follow the rest of the instructions on its README.md to add the envars, set up the db, run the migration and start the application (if you want).